xuetao666/625_Group5/README.md

 ## 2.2 Variables of selection
 ### 2.2.1 Outcome of Prediction
 Diabetes was defined as “Doctor told you have diabetes”(named as DIQ010 in the NHANES dataset).
 1 refers to Yes, 2 refers to No, 3 refers to Borderline, 7 refers to Refused, 9 refers to don’t know.
 Yes and Borderline were combined as “Yes”, 7, 9 and NA were excluded from the analysis.
+The variable was then releveled to 0 and 1: 1 being Yes and 0 being No.

 ### 2.2.2 Inclusion And Exclusion Criteria for variable selection